lipsia-fmri/lipsia/README.rst

   It is assumed that the connectomes have been precomputed and exist in csv-format.
 The first step is to convert the connectomes into the lipsia-format.
 This is done using he lipsia program *vreadconnectome*.
   The example below shows how this is done.
 Here the training set consists of 400 subjects, the test set has 100 subjects.
-The information about the target variable of interest (e.g.IQ) must be supplied as a text-file where each line contains the value of one subject.
+The information about the target variable of interest (e.g.IQ) must be supplied as a text-file ("IQ_train.txt") Likewise, information about supplementary non-imaging information (e.g. educational levels) must be supplied as text-files ("Edu_train.txt", "Edu_test").
+Each row of those text-file contains the value (e.g. IQ or educational level) as a number.
   The ordering of the rows of the text-files must correspond to the ordering in which the connectomes are input into *vsml*.

-The output is a text file showing the predictions of the target variable for the subjects of the test set.
+  The output of *vsml* is a text file showing the predictions of the target variable for the subjects of the test set.